 We asked finance industry professionals and investors what piece of stock investing advice they wished they had known sooner.
-By answering this question, our contributors are essentially giving insights to Millennials investing now and future younger investors.
+Our contributors are essentially giving insights to Millennials investing now and future younger investors by answering this question.

 I hope the advice is useful and helps you maximize your investment outcomes.

 1. Get an Earlier Start on Planning for My Retirement

 Timothy G. Wiedman, D.B.A., *PHR Emeritus* Associate Prof. of Management & Human Resources (Retired) Doane University